 Moreover, the pricing models are quite different.
 Contingency firms do not charge for the work that they do; they only get paid for actual placements.
 Retained search firms charge a retainer to do the work of executive recruiting, regardless of the outcome.
 Clearly, retained search, which is a form of management consulting, is a premium service, while contingency firms appeal to the budget-minded.
 For more on retained search fees, check out our Guide to Executive Search Pricing.

 To be clear, whether you use retained or contingency search services, you will likely pay tens of thousands of dollars to find the executive you need.
 So the question becomes, is it worth the price?
 We’ve listed the differences below to help you understand the value of each model.

 The Good Search falls within the retained executive search firm category.
 However, we are positioned as a next-generation alternative to traditional retained executive search.
 We are a national executive recruiting practice headquartered in the Greater New York City Area.
 We specialize in technology.
 The Good Search conducts retained executive searches for leaders in software engineering, data science and analytics, artificial intelligence (AI) and Machine Learning (ML), the Internet of Things (IoT), Cloud, and Information Technology (IT).

 For employers that would rather not go “out to search”, our research practice Intellerati offers month-at-a-time support for internal executive recruiting and talent acquisition teams.

 Search Firm Selection

 In order to select the right executive search firm, it is important to understand the inherent strengths and weaknesses of traditional contingency and retained executive search firm models.
 Those shortcomings make an argument for a more evolved executive search firm model.
-With that caveat, what follows are the general differences between the two search firm models:
+With that caveat, what follows are the general differences between the contingency and retained search firm models: